saranshk2/NLP/README.md

 # Summary #

 The objective is to develop a framework for formulating fairness constraints on rankings, and then computing the utility-maximizing ranking subject to these fairness constraints.
-The fairness constraints are : **Dempgraphic Parity, Disparate Treartment and Disparate Impact.**.
+The fairness constraints are : **Demographic Parity, Disparate Treartment and Disparate Impact.**.
 This is done by linear optimization using *pulp* on two dataets - synthetic **Job-seeker dataset** and real **YOW news recommendation dataset**